What Are Internal Links?

 Internal Link: A connection from one object to another object of the same website.

 An internal link is a connection or ‘hyperlink‘ between two items or objects of the same website.
 The items/objects in question may be text pages, images, documents, audio files, video files, sheets, or any other linkable object.

-When clicked, the link performs an action.
-It takes the user to a different page or different section of the same website.
+When clicked, the link usually takes the user to a different page or different section of the same website.

 The text used to link to other pages is known as ‘anchor text‘.
-Often, ‘website URL’, ‘click here’, ‘contact us’, and ‘read more’ are used as anchor text.
+Often, terms like ‘website URL’, ‘click here’, ‘contact us’, and ‘read more’ are used as anchor text.

 Linking to a page passes on some SEO equity or SEO juice to that page.
 Again, pages that receive a lot of links while giving out only a few tend to perform better than those with multiple links, be it internal or external.

 When it comes to link juice, there are two types:

 - Follow links

 Follow links, also called ‘dofollow links’, provide SEO equity or juice to the referred site.
 On the other hand, nofollow links stop equity from being transferred.
 By default, all links are considered as follow links.

 The number of internal links that a page has is an important ranking factor.
 Google’s PageRank calculation is determined based on the quality and quantity of links to a webpage.